jan-bogaerts/mark/src/generated/mdc_double_compress.md

 - The isOutOfDate function checks if a key is still valid in the cache.
 # MarkdownCode > components > body > results view > results view tab
 The results-view-tab component displays transformer results for a specific text fragment.
 It uses the monaco editor npm package to display results in various formats.
 The editor adjusts to the component's size.
 When loaded, the component retrieves text from the result-cache and applies theme settings.
 The cache is monitored for changes, and text is displayed accordingly.
 User changes are saved to the cache.
 The monaco editor's events are monitored for selection changes.
 A results-view-context-menu component is placed on top of the editor, which updates the key and displays text when the selected fragment changes.
+# MarkdownCode > components > toolbar > home > edit section
+The edit-section component has actions for clipboard and selected data.
+Buttons use icons instead of text.
+Supported actions include cut, copy, paste, delete, select all, and clear selection.
+To check if the clipboard contains text data, use the clipboard imported from electron and call `clipboard.has('text/plain')` when the component is loaded or when the ipcRenderer emits the 'focused' event.
+# MarkdownCode > services > project service
+The project service manages text fragments in a project globally.
+It tracks loaded fragments, stores content and project filename.
+It provides functions to delete, add, mark as out of date, and retrieve fragments.
+It also handles user configurations and uses events for various actions.
+# MarkdownCode > components > body
+- The application uses the body component and the Split component from the @geoffcox/react-splitter library.
+- The body component is filled with a Split component, with initial and minimum sizes set for the primary and secondary splits.
+- The children of the body component are an outline component and another Split component.
+- The Split component is set to be horizontal and has an editor component and a results view component as children.
+- The body component has event handlers for the 'onSplitChanged' callback of both splits, storing the new position value in the state.
+- The last positions of the horizontal and vertical splitters are stored and restored from local storage when the body component is loaded and unloaded.
+# MarkdownCode > services > dialog service
+- The dialog service is a global singleton for displaying dialog boxes.
+- It can show dialog boxes for errors, warnings, and information.
+- All user-triggered actions in a component should have proper error handling, showing an electron dialog box with error details if necessary.
+- Functions: showErrorDialog(param1, param2), showSaveDialog(), showOpenDialog().
+# MarkdownCode > components > body > results view
+- Results-view component is at bottom of main body.
+- Users view results from registered transformers in cybertron-service for selected text block.
+- Each transformer in list creates a tab at top of view.
+- Tab title and key are transformer name.
+- Tab content displays results-view-tab component.
+- Create JSON structure for tabs with fields: key, label, children.
+- Assign JSON structure to items property.
+# MarkdownCode > services > line parser
+The line-parser service is a singleton object that parses markdown lines and updates text-fragments in the project-service.
+It has a fragmentIndex array to store text-fragment objects.
+The createTextFragment function trims and converts the line to lowercase, determines the depth-level of the text-fragment, assigns the title, calculates the key, and adds it to the project-service.
+The calculateKey function calculates the key of a text-fragment based on its depth-level and title.
+The clear function clears the fragmentIndex list.
+The parse function handles different types of lines, and the insertLine and deleteLine functions insert and delete lines respectively.
+# MarkdownCode > services > all-spark service
+The all-spark service is a global singleton that creates and registers transformers into the cybertron service.
+It has a function called Load that is called during application construction.
+To register a transformer, use `cybertronService.register(transformer, false)`.
+To register as an entry point, use `cybertronService.register(transformer, true)`.
+The transformers to create are the compress service (entry point) and the constant-extractor service.
+# MarkdownCode > services > line parser > line parser helpers
+- 'LineParserHelpers' module: helper functions for line parser service.
+- 'getFragmentAt' function: retrieves fragment at given index.
+- 'handleEmptyLine' function: handles empty line by adding/updating fragments.
+- 'updateFragmentTitle' function: updates fragment title.
+- 'removeFragmentTitle' function: removes fragment title and updates index.
+- 'insertFragment' function: inserts new fragment at given index.
+- 'handleTitleLine' function: handles line with title by creating/updating fragments.
+- 'updateFragmentLines' function: updates fragment lines.
+- 'handleRegularLine' function: handles regular line by creating/updating fragments.
+- 'deleteLine' function: deletes line from fragment.
+# MarkdownCode > services > project service > change-processor service
+The change-processor service keeps the project structure in sync with the source by processing changes in the project content.
+Its main function, `process(changes, full)`, updates the project service when the user makes edits.
+This function sets the project service content to the editor's value, gets the editor's model, and iterates through each change in the changes list.
+It then splits the change's text into lines, sets the current line to the start line number of the change, and sets the line end to the end line number of the change.
+The function also sets the line index to 0, replaces overwritten lines by parsing the line content and incrementing the line and index, and deletes or inserts lines based on the remaining lines and increments the line and index accordingly.
+Finally, it marks the storage service as dirty.
+# MarkdownCode > services > gpt service
+- GPT service communicates with the open-ai api backend for specific tasks.
+- It uses the openai node.js library for communication.
+- The sendRequest function sends a list of json objects to openai using createChatCompletion function, retrying 3 times if the request fails.
+- The getModels method retrieves the list of available models using the openai nodejs library, only if a valid key is available.
+- The apiKey is stored and loaded from localStorage during service construction.
+- The setApiKey function updates the api key, saves it to localStorage, recreates the openAI object, and resets the error flag.
+- The OpenAI library is instantiated only if a valid apiKey is provided.